Jamie Slaughter is an experienced trial lawyer who focuses his practice on complex civil cases.

 United States ex rel.
 Landis v.
 Tailwind Sports, et al.

-We represent Tour de France winner Lance Armstrong in a False Claims Act case brought by a former teammate and joined in by the United States.
+We represented Tour de France winner Lance Armstrong in settling a False Claims Act case brought by a former teammate and joined in by the United States.
+The Postal Service and Floyd Landis had sought $100 million in damages from Armstrong, but in light of several significant court rulings rejecting and limiting the plaintiffs’ damages theories, the case settled for $5 million.
 Our prior representation of Armstrong resulted in the closing of a federal criminal investigation without charges being filed.

 Keller v.
 Electronic Arts Inc. et al